UCB-CyberSecurity-Cohort5/elk-stack-project-D-Ellisen/README.md

 - 23.81.114.195 -my public IP address-

 Machines within the network can only be accessed by Jump-Box-Provisioner machine.
-- _TODO: Which machine did you allow to access your ELK VM?
+Which machine did you allow to access your ELK VM?
 Only the jump-Box-Provisioner VM

 A summary of the access policies in place can be found in the table below.